Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 ### Prototyping with Docker

 Complete development environment with postfwd, anti-spam plugin and mysql/postgresql database configured together can be run with single command from directory `tests/`:
-- MySQL: `docker-compose -f dev-compose-mysql.yml up`
+- MySQL: `docker-compose -f compose-dev-mysql.yml up`
-- PostgreSQL: `docker-compose -f dev-compose-postgresql.yml up`
+- PostgreSQL: `docker-compose -f compose-dev-postgresql.yml up`
+- MySQL with GeoIP2: `export POSTFWD_ANTISPAM_MAIN_CONFIG_PATH=/etc/postfwd/03-dev-anti-spam-mysql-geoip2.conf docker-compose -f compose-dev-mysql.yml up`

 Note for overriding postfwd arguments:

 * Most important arguments to run `postfwd` in Docker are `--stdout` and `--nodaemon`.
 These arguments configure postfwd to log into standard output and stay in foreground.
 * For running postfwd plugin, you also need to set argument `--plugins <path-to-plugin>` to correct location of plugin.

+MaxMind test database `tests/GeoLite2-Country-Test.mmdb` was downloaded from [MaxMind-DB repository](https://github.com/maxmind/MaxMind-DB).

 ### Running tests